Maxel01/vue-leaflet/README.md

 ## Usage

-Until the complete documentation is ready, please check the [component playground](https://github.com/vue-leaflet/vue-leaflet/tree/master/src/playground/views) examples for usage with Vue 3.
+The documentation is ready, please check the [vue-leaflet docs](https://maxel01.github.io/vue-leaflet/) for examples and the usage with Vue 3 or check the [playground](https://github.com/Maxel01/vue-leaflet/tree/master/playground/app/pages).
 Most component props mimic the vanilla [Leaflet options](https://leafletjs.com/reference-2.0.0.html) as closely as possible.